DOUG CINNELLA

 Greg Cinnella

-Greg knows the game inside and out.
+Greg knows the game inside and out; he helps design all of Professional Baseball Instruction's top-flight training programs.
 He played college ball at Rutgers-Newark and Mercy College and coached for one season at Bergen Community College.
 He was a member of the Hackensack High School State Championship team in 1997.
 His high school coaching career has included St. Joe’s in Montvale and Don Bosco Prep in Ramsey.

 JIM MONAGHAN